Bringing the Simplicity and Balance Back to Healthy

 What I've learned in the past few months is that I prefer balance.
 I prefer to indulge occasionally rather than restrict myself entirely from food or habits that don't align with a healthy lifestyle.
 I like to live by the 80/20 ratio, which means I eat, exercise and practice self care 80% of the time.
 To be honest, there are days when even 80% feels like too much work.
 So how do I stay healthy even when I don't feel like it?

 It's not about eating greens at every single meal or going to the gym constantly.
 If you're struggling to find that balance between being healthy and being real to your true self, I've been there.
 It's draining and you feel like you're efforts and sacrifices are never enough.
 Healthy shouldn't feel restrictive or exhausting.
 It should enliven your life.
 It should bring you joy.
-Check out these few simple strategies I use that make being healthy more like a pleasure and less like a chore.
+Check out these simple strategies that I use to make being healthy feel more like a pleasure and less like a chore.

 1. One Thing Every Day